 - 9.2A.1 Under the Deemed Energy Savings Method, Equipment Requirements apply to End-User Equipment.
-The Equipment Requirements are specified in clauses 9.3 to 9.9, and also include any additional Equipment Requirements (as Published from time to time by the Scheme Administrator) that apply to the relevant calculation method of this Rule. - 9.2A.2 The Scheme Administrator may Publish, from time to time, a list of Products that are accepted by the Scheme Administrator as meeting the Equipment Requirements referred to in clause 9 by: - (a) Publishing a detailed list identifying each Product; - (b) Publishing a reference to a list from a certifying body, along with any restrictions on that list; and/or - (c) Publishing a requirement for labelling in accordance with a labelling scheme, along with any restrictions on that labelling. - 9.2A.3 Subject to clause 9.2A.4, any Accredited Certificate Provider (or other persons as Published by the Scheme Administrator), may apply to the Scheme Administrator to have a Product accepted as meeting the Equipment Requirements, provided that they: - (a) apply in a form and manner required by the Scheme Administrator; - (b) pay any fee required by the Scheme Administrator in respect of the investigation and determination of the application on a cost recovery basis and including an allowance for:
+The Equipment Requirements are specified in clauses 9.3 to 9.9, and also include any additional Equipment Requirements (as Published from time to time by the Scheme Administrator) that apply to the relevant calculation method of this Rule. - 9.2A.2 The Scheme Administrator may, on its own motion or on an application made under clause 9.2A.3, accept Products as meeting the Equipment Requirements referred to in clause 9 by: - (a) Publishing a detailed list identifying each Product; - (b) Publishing a reference to a list from a certifying body, along with any restrictions on that list: - (c) Publishing a requirement for labelling in accordance with a labelling scheme, along with any restrictions on that labelling; and/or - (d) Publishing a reference to a product register, as in force from time to time, published by a specified body, along with any restrictions on that product register so long as the Scheme Administrator is satisfied that the requirements for listing a product on the product register are substantially the same as the relevant Equipment Requirements set out in clause 9 other than any additional Equipment Requirements published by the Scheme Administrator in accordance with clause 9.2A.1.